ShironCat/contest-java-intersystems/README.md

 This application basically uses Quarkus Framework with Java 11 with some other modules known to development community:

-* Hibernate 5
+* Hibernate 6
 * Jackson for JSON
-* H2 in memory database
+* InterSystems IRIS database
 * JPA Criteria
 * Auth0 java-jwt